YashBhalodi/chessnote/README.md

 ## Why ChessNote?

-In a world of hobbyist libraries, ChessNote is engineered for professional use.
+ChessNote is engineered for production usecases.
 It's built on a philosophy of reliability and performance, making it the ideal choice for startups and developers who need a parser that just works.

 *   **Rock-Solid Reliability:** Built with a strict **Test-Driven Development (TDD)** methodology, ChessNote boasts comprehensive test coverage.
 Every feature, from simple pawn moves to complex variations, is verified.
 The parser is designed to handle real-world, messy PGNs without panicking, returning structured errors that make debugging a breeze.